suffolklibraries/lgc/content/collections/events/walks-name-dropping.md

         text: .
 booking_link: 'https://www.ticketsource.co.uk/booking/select/RdiEJKhzXNnT'
 updated_by: d0ee360c-4db7-4ecf-9024-8e35603daaef
-updated_at: 1684228765
+updated_at: 1684398504
+attendance_information: 12+
 ---
-Learn about some of the brave men and women who went from Ipswich to the New World.
+Take a look at some of the notable people connected to Ipswich - some who helped shape the town and left an indelible mark.